gbarwis/bash-scripts/README.md

 - **p4proxy-cache-clean.sh**: Helps control disk space usage on a Perforce proxy server by purging old files from the cache.

-### Future Scripts

-The repository will eventually contain a mix of scripts that serve different purposes, such as:
-- Automation tasks for server management
-- Utility scripts for everyday file and system operations
-- Scripts for interacting with cloud services (e.g., AWS)

 ## Usage

-Each script will include its own usage information as a comment at the top of the script.
+Each script includes its own usage information as a comment at the top of the script.

 ## Contributing

-These scripts are provided as-is, but if you have suggestions, improvements, or notice any issues, please do open an issue or submit a pull request.
-I welcome contributions and feedback.
+Suggestions and improvements are welcome.
+Please feel free to open issues or submit pull requests.

 ## Disclaimer